 In Eurydice, Sarah Ruhl reimagines the classic myth of Orpheus through the eyes of its heroine.
 Dying too young on her wedding day, Eurydice must journey to the underworld, where she reunites with her father and struggles to remember her lost love.
 With contemporary characters, ingenious plot twists, and breathtaking visual effects, the play is a fresh look at a timeless love story.

-Opening Night Reception: March 29 after the performance at the Graduate Hotel in Oxford
+Opening Night Reception: March 29 after the performance at the Oxford University Depot

 Kim Rosenstock, Michael Mitnick, Will Connolly